openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/cpp/README.md

 ./crossroad_camera_demo -i <path_to_video>/inputVideo.mp4 -m <path_to_model>/person-vehicle-bike-detection-crossroad-0078.xml -m_pa <path_to_model>/person-attributes-recognition-crossroad-0230.xml -m_reid <path_to_model>/person-reidentification-retail-0079.xml -d GPU
 ```

 > **NOTE**: The detection network returns as the result a set of detected objects, where each detected object consists of a bounding box and an index of the object's category (person/vehicle/bike).
-The demo runs Person Attributes Recognition and Person Reidentification networks only for the bounding boxes that has the category "person".
+The demo runs Person Attributes Recognition and Person Reidentification networks only for the bounding boxes that have the category "person".
 > Since different detection networks may have different category index corresponding to the category "person", this index may be pointed by the command line parameter `-person_label`.
 > Please, note that
 > * the model `person-vehicle-bike-detection-crossroad-0078` returns for persons the category index 1, it is the default value for the demo